charleskoffler/clprolf/docs/official/clprolf_insights.md

 #### Keywords in Clprolf

-Clprolf defines a **minimal set of 32 keywords**.
+Clprolf defines a **minimal set of 34 keywords**.
 They are divided into two groups:

-* **20 core keywords** (declensions, interface declensions, method modifiers, and field modifiers), which form the backbone of the language.
+* **22 core keywords** (declensions, interface declensions, interoperability, method modifiers, and field modifiers), which form the backbone of the language.
 * **12 annotations** (genders, advices, forcing), which are optional refinements that add perspective and specialization.

 This structure makes Clprolf both **minimal and flexible**: easy to learn and memorize, yet expressive enough to capture complex system designs.